joshuapopchoke/joshuapopchoke/README.md

 The developer of Fiduciary Duty hereby authorizes the following uses of this application, free of charge:

-Personal use for study, exam preparation, and training Sharing the application with friends, family, and coworkers Distribution within educational or professional organizations for non-commercial purposes Demonstration and evaluation of the platform
+Personal use for study, exam preparation, and training.
+Sharing the application with friends, family, and coworkers.
+Distribution within educational or professional organizations for non-commercial purposes.
+Demonstration and evaluation of the platform.

 Restrictions

 The following are strictly prohibited without express written consent from the developer:

-Selling, licensing, or monetizing the underlying source code in any form Selling, licensing, or monetizing the visual design, UI components, or assets Repackaging or redistributing this application as a commercial product Incorporating the source code or visuals into any paid product or service Claiming ownership or authorship of this work
+Selling, licensing, or monetizing the underlying source code in any form.
+Selling, licensing, or monetizing the visual design, UI components, or assets.
+Repackaging or redistributing this application as a commercial product.
+Incorporating the source code or visuals into any paid product or service.
+Claiming ownership or authorship of this work.

 License